-The calculation of Fee Rate 2024-1 also requires the determination of the projected total executed equivalent share volume of transactions in Eligible Securities for the CAT Fee 2024-1 Period.
-Under the CAT NMS Plan, the Operating Committee is required to "reasonably determine the projected total executed equivalent share volume of all transactions in Eligible Securities for each relevant period based on the executed equivalent share volume of all transactions in Eligible Securities is required to base its projection on the prior twelve months, 93 The Operating Committee is required to base its projection on the prior twelve months, but it may use its discretion to analyze the likely volume for the upcoming year.
-Such discretion would allow the Operating Committee to use its judgment when estimating projected total executed equivalent share volume if the volume over the prior twelve months was unusual or otherwise unfit to serve as the basis of a future volume estimate.94 executed equivalent share volume for a four-month recovery period for CAT Fee 2024-1 by multiplying by 4/12ths the executed equivalent share volume for the prior 12 months.
+The calculation of Fee Rate 2024-1 also requires the determination of the projected total executed equivalent share volume of transactions in Eligible Securities for the CAT Fee 2024-1

+Period.
+Under the CAT NMS Plan, the Operating Committee is required to "reasonably determine the projected total executed equivalent share volume of all transactions in Eligible Securities for each relevant period based on the executed equivalent share volume of all transactions in Eligible Securities for the prior twelve months."
+The Operating Committee is required to base its projection on the prior twelve months, but it may use its discretion to analyze the likely volume for the upcoming year.
+Such discretion would allow the Operating Committee to use its judgment when estimating projected total executed equivalent share volume if the volume over the prior twelve months was unusual or otherwise unfit to serve as the basis of a future volume estimate.
+92

+The total executed equivalent share volume of transactions in Eligible Securities for the 12-month period from June 2023 through May 2024 was 3,980,753,840,905.21 executed equivalent shares.
+The Operating Committee has determined to calculate the projected total executed equivalent share volume for a four-month recovery period for CAT Fee 2024-1 by multiplying by 4/12ths the executed equivalent share volume for the prior 12 months.
 The Operating Committee determined that such an approach was reasonable as the CAT's annual executed equivalent share volume has remained relatively constant.
 For example, the executed equivalent share volume for 2021 was 3,963,697,612,395, the executed equivalent share volume for 2022 was 4,039,821,841,560.31, and the executed equivalent share volume for 2023 was 3,868,940,345,680.6.
-Accordingly, the projected total executed equivalent share volume for the four-month period for CAT Fee 2024-1 is projected to be 1,326,917,946,968.403 executed equivalent shares.95
+Accordingly, the projected total executed equivalent share volume for the four-month period for CAT Fee 2024-1 is projected to be 1,326,917,946,968.403 executed equivalent shares.93